Exclusive Lower Eyelid Rejuvenation

 • To his knowledge, this technique is not performed by any of his colleagues.

-How does it differ?
+How does his technique differ?

 The most traditional technique (skin muscle flap) creates a deep incision through the skin and muscle, leading to the possibility of lower eyelid weakness or rounding (the puppy dog look).
+The more commonly performed technique, called the transconjunctival blepharoplasty with pinch skin removal, creates two incisions, one below the eyelashes and another on the back of the eyelid, next to the eyeball.

-Unlike these two techniques, Dr. Ahn addresses both the extra skin and puffiness through the same, single, incision.
+This second incision can often cause postoperative irritation and crusting.
+Unlike these two techniques, Dr. Ahn addresses both the extra skin and puffiness through the same single incision.
 This incision is just below the eyelashes and is only through the skin.
-Because of this, the technique is least invasive, has less swelling, bruising and risks, and has a shorter recovery.
-The incision typically heals to the point where it is barely, if not visible.
+Because of this, the technique is less invasive, causes less swelling, bruising, and risks, and has a shorter recovery.
+The incision typically heals to the point where it is barely, if not at all, visible.

 Surgical Facility

-For patients in good general health, all surgeries are performed at the Aesthetic Surgery Center, our on site, private, accredited office-based surgical suite.
+For patients in good general health, all surgeries are performed at the Aesthetic Surgery Center, our on-site, private, accredited, office-based surgical suite.
 The Aesthetic Surgery Center is accredited by the Joint Commission (JCAHO), which is the accrediting agency for hospitals and outpatient surgical facilities.

 Anesthesia